 2:1 CBD:THC

-The 2:1 CBD:THC ratio renders effects similar to the 1:1 ratio, but with a weaker head high.
+The 2:1 CBD:THC ratio creates effects similar to the 1:1 ratio, but with a weaker head high.

 While the psychoactive effects will still be noticeable, the overall experience will be body-focused.
 This makes the 2:1 ratio ideal for supporting physical comfort.